Home >

 Many Native Americans welcomed the new "white" settlers moving into their hunting grounds.
 Perhaps assuming that these new people would hunt and fish and then move on, they were perhaps dismayed when they started building cabins and staying.
-Clearing large swatches of the land and planting crops wasn't what they were expecting.
+The whites began clearing large swatches of land and planting crops, nothing like they were expecting.

 These clashes escalated the hatred between the cultures making it impossible for either side to ever trust the other.
 Eventually, this distrust would lead to major conflicts until one side or the other gained control through force Realizing that the settlers were becoming too numerous for any one Native Nation to resist, the Nations began to unite.
 They also received support from British and Canadian forts that had been built in northwest Ohio.
 These forts provided arms and supplies to the Native Americans and in return, the British gained allies in the struggle for this land.